thelogtree/logtree-node/README.md

 // you can find these keys in the API Dashboard tab in Logtree. const MyLogtree = new Logtree(your_publishable_api_key, your_secret_key)

-// send a log
+// send an event
 MyLogtree.sendLog({ content: "Some user just joined my waitlist!", folderPath: "/waitlist" })

-// send a log for quick debugging purposes MyLogtree.sendDebugLog("got here")
+// send an event for quick debugging purposes MyLogtree.sendDebugLog("got here")
 ```